httprunner/funplugin/docs/python-grpc-plugin.md

 ## build plugin

-Python plugins do not need to be complied, just make sure it is named `debugtalk.py` by convention and should not be changed.
+Python plugins do not need to be complied, just make sure its file suffix is `.py` by convention and should not be changed.

 ## use plugin functions

-Finally, you can use `Init` to initialize plugin via the `debugtalk.py` path, and you can call the plugin API to handle plugin functionality.
+Finally, you can use `Init` to initialize plugin via the `xxx.py` path, and you can call the plugin API to handle plugin functionality.

 [funppy/examples/]: ../funppy/examples/